simh/simh/README.md

 - VHD Support for Differencing Disks has been corrected.
 - Attach time disk container copy support between dissimilar storage formats (VHD<->SIMH).
 Previously container copy operations were only supported between identical format containers (SIMH<->SIMH, and VHD<->VHD).
 - DISKINFO command provides more useful metadata information and file system verification with full support for VHD Differencing Disks.
+- Simulators which have instruction history support can now have SHOW HISTORY output be aborted by SIGINT (Control-C).
+- Device REGister variables have been extended to support double precision data.
+- More complete host system information displayed in SHOW VERSION output.
 - Simulator THROTTLING can only be enabled once per simulator run.
 This avoids potential errant behaviors when arbitrarily switching throttling settings.
+- EXAMINE memory commands will now produce minimal output that summarizes multiple successive locations with the same contents and may be aborted by SIGINT (Control-C).
+-

+#### All simulators build cleanly under OpenVMS on ia64 systems.

 #### Changes to the PDP-11 and VAX simulators also not in the Open SIMH repo